rahulguptafullstack/NodeJsExpressApi/README.md

 ## NodeJsExpressApi
 To create APIs using Node, Express and MongoDB.

+### `mongod`
+This command will start your mongodb server on your machine.
+If you have not start the mongodb on your then you will get database connection error when run node server.

  In the project directory, you can run:

 ### `npm install`